 For me, it's too passive, too fake, too braggy to always be saying how busy I am...

 Get real, I want to say to my "busy" friends.
 Be accurate and tell the truth...
 You do have time.
 Get a grip.
 Time is not all that surprising."

 In April I got to the post office at 6 on Tax Day and felt my old sense of disappointment at getting there too early.
 According to the signs, I could have waited until 11:50 PM, ran over nearly shaking with adrenaline anxiety, dropped it in the box, and still had gotten my checks to the IRS postmarked on time.
-What a drag, I thought, waltzing out, light as a feather into the lovely April evening, before recognizing what that impulse was.
-It was my version of being late to meet friends, my version of taking on one more thing even though I’m already “so busy”, my version of the cluttered bedroom that circumvents true peace.
-Racing to get the taxes in on time is just another way to pretend to defeat time, to get all out of sorts so that I wouldn't have to think about getting much if anything else done that day.
+What a drag, I thought, waltzing out into the lovely April evening, before recognizing what that impulse was.
+It was my version of being late to meet friends, my version of taking on one more thing even though I’m already “so busy,” my version of the cluttered bedroom that circumvents true peace.
+Racing to get the taxes in on time is just another way to pretend to defeat time, to get all out of sorts so that I wouldn't have to think about getting much of anything else done that day.
 Everything is chaos.
 If I just manage to get the envelopes in by midnight -- I'll have jumped through all the hoops I need to.

 It's easy to make getting the taxes in on time, something I had months to do, into a giant obstacle course for a single day, to get to the other end panting, and feeling pretty good.

 These are all the same story.
 We have – most of us – problems that we choose to keep.
 Why?
 Because the hardest thing in the world is to be your own man (I should say person, but man sounds better).
 That’s the thing – freedom – agency – self-individuation, reaching our full potential – that we’ll do anything to avoid.